King County Department of Public Defense

 The Department of Public Defense provides on-call attorney services seven days a week.
 If it is after normal business hours and the police want to question you or you're facing another situation that requires immediate legal help, call 206-477-8899.
 During business hours, please call our main office at 206-296-7662.

 If you've been convicted of a drug crime in Washington state, that conviction may no longer be valid, thanks to a recent State Supreme Court decision (State v.
 Blake).
 Public defenders at DPD can help people in King County with drug-related convictions.
 Go here to learn more.

 Public defenders can help people who have juvenile records.
 DPD works with clients to get their name off of the sex registry for juvenile offenses and to have their juvenile records sealed.
 DPD can also help to lower the amount of money owed on a juvenile case so that those records can be sealed.
 Call 206-477-9727 Monday to Friday, from 8 a.m. to 4:30 p.m., to learn more.
 Read a flyer about this service.

 Need to talk to your attorney?
 If you know your attorney's name, you can find their direct number by going to the King County Employee Directory and entering their first and last name into the search window.
 Most attorneys are listed.
 If you can't remember your attorney's name, call DPD at 206-296-7662, and we'll help you figure it out.

 If you'd like to invite Anita to speak to your organization, please email DPD at email@example.com.
 Visit this page to read a brief bio about Anita and to learn about the members of her management team.

-For media inquiries, please contact Leslie Brown, communications manager, at 206-263-1364 or at email@example.com.
+For media inquiries, please contact William Casey, communications manager, at 206-477-9215 or at firstname.lastname@example.org.